The Kelowna Testing Centre specializes in:

 - Hosting exams for other institutions and agencies

-- Typing tests - All typing tests are taken online.
-An internet connection and a webcam is required.
+- Typing tests - All typing tests are taken online in the comfort of your own home.
+An internet connection and a webcam are required.

 Exams up to 3.5 hours in length - $75 plus GST.
 If your exam exceeds 3.5 hours in length, you must contact firstname.lastname@example.org before booking.
 Additional fees apply.

 Please note that there is no charge for Okanagan College exams (Math Entrance Tests, and Continuing Studies exams)

 The Testing Centre is located in room A139 of Building A - Continuing Education.
 On the date/time of your booking, please use one of the Test Centre entrances (identified on this map).

 Please allow plenty of time for yourself to find a parking space as the campus can get quite busy during the day.
 Kelowna campus test takers can park in all OC lots, provided they have purchased a permit for the duration of their visit.
 Use the PaybyPhone app (PayByPhone Zone 11434) or one of the pay stations on campus to purchase a parking permit.

 Visit the Okanagan College Parking webpage for additional information on parking and fees.
 Testing candidates writing exams at the Testing Centre are considered visitors.

 No, your invigilator will assign you a seat.

 Yes, all exams require an appointment, there are no walk-ins.
 To book your exam, use the above "Click Here to Book Your Exam" button.